elatella/deep-prepyto-paper/manuscript.md

 with the *output size* being the nuber of scalar values in the model output, *ŷ_1_* being the *i*-th scalar value in the model output and *y_i_* being the corresponding target value.
 `\_publication to cite?*`{.green}

-The binary cross-entropy lossfunction converts the output from the decoder path into a mask, where each voxel is assigned as either vesicle or not-vesicle.
+The binary cross-entropy loss function converts the output from the decoder path into a mask, where each voxel is assigned as either vesicle or not-vesicle.

-training: weights -> Adam optimizer for the training of the network [@doi:10.48550/arXiv.1412.6980].
+Come after the convolutional layers to achieve a 3D probability mask a Softmax layer applies to bring channel size to one. `\_maybe cite Softmask paper? [@doi:10.48550/arXiv.2206.05499]*`{.green}.

-"The back-propagation is done to update the weights and reduce the loss function with the help of an optimizer - the most common optimizer algorithm is gradient descent.
-Multiple epochs are run until the loss converges to the global minima."
+To optimize the weights and reduce the loss function during training the Adam optimizer was used [@doi:10.48550/arXiv.1412.6980].

-Come after the convolutional layers to achieve a 3D probability mask a Softmax layer applies to bring channel size to one.
+200 epochs were run until the loss function reached a global minimum.

 ##### Mask prediction

 We split large tomograms into 32x32x32 patches with step size of 24 (stride) and then stitch together the predictions to get the final probability mask.

-#### Transfer Learning
+#### Transfer Learning / Neuron Dataset

 ### Postprocessing